SuperDrBacon/KirkBot/cogs/README.md

 # Cogs

 Cogs can be reloaded while the bot is running making dev easier.
-Cogs alao make things more organized
+Cogs also make things more organized

 to do list
 - [ ] make it work